zbug-nt/HW2/README.md

 ![after click](/Hello3/Hello3_2.png)
 ## Hello4: WindowsForm Hello World
 A new class called ***Helloer*** is created.
-It contains a static method called ***GenerateHelloString***, which returns a string showing the commandline arguments.
+It contains the static method ***GenerateHelloString***, which returns a string showing the commandline arguments.
 The string will be shown when the button is pushed.
 Still, the first argument is always the path of the program.
 ### Screenshot
 Before push the button: